biopragmatics/bioregistry/README.md

 </p>

 <p align="center">
-   A community-driven integrative registry of biological databases, ontologies, nomenclatures, and other resources.
+   A community-driven integrative registry of biological databases, ontologies, and other resources.
 </p>

 ## ⬇️ Download